tomcritchlow/tomcritchlow.github.io/_posts/2017-11-08-privacy-glitch.md

 </div>

 The third series is taken from a specific article on the [biggest art sales of the decade](http://www.nytimes.com/interactive/2015/05/12/arts/design/top-art-auction-sales.html).
-The juxtopisition of art imagery and glitch effects produces something that draws the eye from the physical to the digital, blurring boundaries and notions of offline and online.
+The juxtaposition of art imagery and glitch effects produces something that draws the eye from the physical to the digital, blurring boundaries and notions of offline and online.

 nyt_glitch_studies_03: